MMTDigital/kentico-cloud-universal-react/README.md

-# Kentico Cloud React Starter
+> # Kentico Cloud React Starter

 ## Whut?
-It's looking like we could be using headless CMS systems in teh future...
-Kentico offer their own headless CMS (and it seems really good!).
-This repo is my first attempt at rendering simple content from an API endpoint using React.
+A very simple boilerplate to render data from Kentico Cloud to both the server and the client, using React components

 ~~*Note: Currently, this is client-side only!
 The next step would be to SSR this baby, which is totally do-able using this environment.
 I just don't have time right now to sort it.
 Feel free to chip in if you do*~~

 We're now rendering server-side first :)

 ## How to run
 - Install latest node